-- 1. Complete a written research product.
+Complete a written research product.
 Typically, this is the proposal of the Master's thesis or approved alternative.
-Committee review of this product must occur prior to the date of the qualifying exam (i.e., December of 2nd year). - 2.
-Demonstrate promise for doctoral-level work through engagement in research, classwork, and related activities (e.g., clinical practice). - 3.
+Committee review of this product must occur prior to the date area faculty meet to evaluate students (e.g., December of the second year).

+- 2. Demonstrate promise for doctoral-level work through engagement in research, classwork, and related activities (e.g., clinical practice). - 3.
 Complete a minimum of 18 credits of graduate coursework. - 4.
-Have a letter from the advisor and area coordinator on file documenting the student's progress toward degree requirements.
+Have a letter from the adviser and area coordinator on file documenting the student's progress toward degree requirements (this is typically the student's end of first year letter).